Skip to main content

 • Unchecked State changes the look of the checkbox before a user has completed them.

-• Checkbox Style directly relates to the size border padding and margin of the box.
+• Checkbox Style relates to the box's size, border padding, and margin.
 You can customize it by...

 • Changing the shape of the checkboxes from square to round using...

-• Border Radius This controls how rounded the corners of your cards will be.
-Set it to 0 for 90-degree angles.
+• Border Radius: This controls how rounded the corners of your cards will be.
+Please set it to 0 for 90-degree angles.
 The higher the number, the more rounded the card corners.

-• Turning it into an expandable drawer/accordion drop-down menu, which is a great feature for sharing information, such as FAQs, by...
+• Turning it into an expandable drawer/accordion drop-down menu, a great feature for sharing information, such as FAQs, by...

 • Updating all the sizes under Checkbox Styles to 0.